veenaledi/Auraly/README.md

 1. The "278k_labelled_uri.csv.zip" dataset contains 277938 rows and 15 columns.
 It had no missing or duplicated values.
 14 columns were numerical and 1 text.

    The features used in this dataset include 'danceability', 'energy', 'loudness', 'speechiness' 'acousticness', 'instrumentalness', 'liveness', 'valence', 'tempo', and 'duration (ms)'

-Visualisaations were created so as to see the datatypes and label distribution.
+   Visualisations were created so as to see the datatypes and label distribution.
 A statistical summary table was made to show the statistics of the audio features of the dataset.

-A boxplot was made to show the outliers of the audio features.
+   Boxplots were visualized to show the outliers of the audio features.

 2. The "Spotify_Youtube.csv.zip" dataset had 20,718 rows and 28 columns.
 16 were numerical columns and 12 were categorical.
 Most of the columns had missing data